openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 during the creation and publication of courses.
 These places, called triggers will be written to the edx-platform code.
-Now, anyone that wants to extend the functionality of the platform at one of those places, can define a function, called an action, to be called when the trigger is executed.
+Now, anyone that wants to extend the functionality of the platform at one of those places, can define a function, called an action or filter, to be called when the trigger is executed.
 The sum of a trigger and action will be referred to as a hook.

 Triggers, broadly fit into two categories:

 * Triggers that allow actions called at this time to affect the application flow via their results.
+In this case, the actions called at the time will be called filters.
 * Triggers that will not allow the application flow to be altered by the actions called.